bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="intersectionName">intersectionName</a> | The street name, type, direction, and qualifier of all streets that meet at a given intersection.
 Here are some examples:<br>Douglas St and Gorge Rd E and Hillside Ave<br>48th Ave W and Marine Dr SW
 <a name="isPrimary">isPrimary</a> | True if primary accessPoint of the associated site.
 <a name="linearAddressInterpolation">linearAddressInterpolation</a> | The process of inferring the location of a site with a given civic number using a road centreline and address range for a given block face.
-<a name="localityName">localityName</a> | The name of the locality assigned to a given site by an address authority such as a municipality, regional district, Indian Reservation, First Nations government, or the federal Defense Department.
+<a name="localityName">localityName</a> | The name of the locality assigned to a given site by an address authority such as a municipality, Regional District, Indian Reservation, First Nations government, or the Department of National Defense.
 It may also be an official name of a natural feature from the BC Geographical Names Information System (BCGNIS).
 A locality name that starts with a directional is not abbreviated (e.g., North Vancouver, not N Vancouver).
 Spelling of localities that are place names or natural feature names MUST match that published by BCGNIS.
+<a name="localityType">localityType</a> | The type of address authority that assigned the localityName to the address.
+<a name="location">location</a> | The coordinate pair of the matched location in the requested projection.
+<a name="locationPositionalAccuracy">locationPositionalAccuracy</a> | The positional accuracy of the location of a site as follows:<br>high – observed or measured using GPS or survey instruments, or digitized off imagery with a resolution of 1m or better<br>medium – derived from parcel boundaries or from a point known to be inside a parcel<br>low – interpolated along a block face address range<br>Coarse – position represents an entire street, locality, or province
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
 <a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |
-<a name="fullAddress">fullAddress</a> |

-Locality Name (localityName)

-The name of the municipality, community, Indian reservation, subdivision, regional district, aboriginal lands, or natural feature the site is located in.
-Since this standard is about geocoding, not mail delivery, the locality of a civic address is that defined by the civic address authority, not Canada Post.
-A locality name that starts with a directional is not abbreviated (e.g., North Vancouver, not N Vancouver).
-Spelling of localities that are place names or natural feature names MUST match that published by the BC Geographical Names Information System.
-Locality Not Matched (locality.notMatched)

-A given locality does not contain a given civic number and street but another locality was found that does.
-Locality Spelled Wrong (locality.spelledWrong)

-A given locality was spelled wrong but was successfully corrected to match a known locality.
-Locality Type (localityType)

-Can be a municipality, community, Indian reservation, subdivision, regional district, aboriginal lands, forward sortation area, or natural feature.
-Location (location)

-The coordinate pair of the matched location in the requested projection.
-Location Accuracy (locationPositionalAccuracy)

-    high – observed or measured using GPS or survey instruments, or digitized off imagery with a resolution of 1m or better medium – derived from parcel boundaries or from a point known to be inside a parcel low – interpolated along a block face address range coarse – position represents an entire street, locality, or province

 Location descriptor (locationDescriptor)